 - how long the agreement is for

-- whether you have to pay a deposit, and if so, what it covers and what circumstances will mean you don’t get it back
+- whether you have to pay a deposit, and if so, how much and what tenancy deposit scheme is being used

 - whether you can leave before the end of the tenancy, and if so, how much notice you have to give